gmberton/CosPlace/README.md

   </tr>
 </table>

+Or you can download all models at once at [this link](https://drive.google.com/drive/folders/1WzSLnv05FLm-XqP5DxR5nXaaixH23uvV?usp=sharing)

 ## Issues
 If you questions regarding our code or dataset, feel free to open an issue or send an email to berton.gabri@gmail.com